gustavoalito/BeCode/Windows/02-powershell_cli/assets/exercises/permissions.md

 - Print the content of the file using the "administrator" account

-To run as the Administrator user: `runas /user:Administrator" "powershell"` This will prompt the user to type in the Administrator's password.
-Once typed in, a new powershell window will open and you're logged in as Administrator.
+To run as the Administrator user: `runas /user:Administrator" "powershell"`

+This will prompt the user to type in the Administrator's password.
+Once typed in, a new PowerShell window will open and you're logged in as Administrator.

 `Set-Location c:\Users\Boss
 Get-ChildItem
 Get-Acl Gustavo.txt`